OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 **Models**

 These domain entities are custom classes that represent the data of the application.
 All of these classes are immutable.
-They wrap the basic entities provided by Microsoft Graph APIs.
+They wrap the basic entities provided by the Microsoft Graph APIs.

 **Office365 Helpers**

 The helpers are the classes that actually communicate with Office 365 by making REST API calls.
-This architecture decouples the rest of the app from Microsoft Graph APIs.
+This architecture decouples the rest of the app from the Microsoft Graph APIs.

 **Controllers**